Abdulwahab55/project1/README.md

 This project is aimed to present some information about house pricing and what factors the pricing depends on,and the goal of this statistical analysis is to help us understand the relationship between house features and how these variables are used to predict house price.
 Also, to present some data visualization figures that help the public to understand the prices change from house to another and why.

-and prices that are related to Washington  state in America. also, The dataset consisted of historic data of houses sold between May 2014 to May 2015

 This project is consist of three main business questions:
 * What are the expected house features for average prices based on our analysis?
 * What are the most effective house features in pricing?